-A) An Indian Citizen who holds a valid Indian passport and stays abroad for employment/carrying on business or vacation outside India or stays abroad under circumstances indicating an intention for an uncertain duration of stay abroad is a Non-Resident Indian (NRI).
+A) An Indian Citizen who holds a valid Indian passport and stays abroad for employment/carrying on business or a vacation outside India or stays abroad under circumstances indicating an intention for an uncertain duration of stay abroad is a Non-Resident Indian (NRI).
 Non-resident foreign citizens, of Indian Origin, are treated at par with Non-Resident Indians (NRI).

 A) Though RBI has given general permission to the NRIs to purchase immovable properties in India, the permission does not grant power to acquire any and every property in India.
 The NRIs are allowed to purchase only residential or commercial property.
 So NRIs cannot purchase any agricultural land or plantation property.